Carreau/pytest_covid/readme.md

 # test failure contamination

-For each test failure, 4% of the remaining tests will randomly fail (they get contaminated), and 1% skipped.
-Effect compounds, so contaminated test, contaminate mote tests and skip even more.
-Even with `fake_news=True` except Failing test _appear_ to be passing.
+For each test failure, 4% of the remaining tests will randomly fail (they get contaminated), and 1% will be skipped.
+The effect compounds, so a contaminated test, will contaminate more tests and skip even more.
+Even with `fake_news=True`, except a failing test will _appear_ to be passing.

 # Example: